 Overnight in Bagan.

 Day 4: Bagan to Heho & Inle Lake (Breakfast, Lunch, Dinner)

 Check in at your hotel and then we will have a boat excursion to the holy floating pagoda Phaung Daw Oo Paya in the north of the lake.

 After having lunch at a local restaurant we will visit the beautiful floating gardens, lush with vegetables and flowers, and view the pile dwellings along the shore.
 Here villages are built on stilts over the lake, and boats are the sole means of transport.
 Meet the Inthars, the leg rowers who row standing up with one leg wrapped around an oar, and learn about their culture and environment.
 After that, we will visit some traditional workshops, including a silversmith, a blacksmith, and a boat builder.

 During the evening we will visit the Nge Phe Chaung, a beautiful wooden monastery built on stilts around 200 years ago over the Inle Lake, and watch the sunset while boating.

 Overnight at Inle Lake.

 Day 5: Inle Lake & Heho to Yangon (Breakfast, Lunch, Dinner)

 Enjoy lunch at a local restaurant before going to Heho to take a flight back to Yangon.

-Right after arriving to Yangon, you will have some time to relax before we go to have dinner at a local restaurant.
+After arriving at Yangon, you will have rest before we go to have dinner at a local restaurant.